youssef-ait-elmahi/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 ## Server-Client Communication
 Servers communicate with client computers using various protocols.
 For web servers, this is typically HTTP (Hypertext Transfer Protocol) or HTTPS (HTTP Secure) if encryption is needed.

+SPOF (Single Point of Failure): This refers to a part of a system that, if it fails, will stop the entire system from working.
+These are undesirable in any system with a goal of high availability or reliability, be it a business practice, software application, or other industrial system.

+Downtime when maintenance needed (like deploying new code web server needs to be restarted): This is a period when the system (a web server in this case) is unavailable or offline.
+This often happens during maintenance tasks like software updates, deploying new code, etc. During this time, the server may need to be restarted causing service interruption.

+Cannot scale if too much incoming traffic: This refers to a system’s inability to handle increased load.
+If a server receives more traffic than it can handle, it may become slow or unresponsive.
+To prevent this, systems can be designed to scale, either by adding more resources (scaling up), or by adding more servers (scaling out).